This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Common Health Issues and Symptoms

-Kenyan Sand Boas sometimes face health issues like stuck shed, obesity, and lethargy.
+Kenyan Sand Boas can face health issues like respiratory infections, scale rot, mites, and mouth rot.

 Preventative Measures and Husbandry Tips